thenewdarling/Spellbook/Class Features/Fighting Style.md

 -   **Protection.** When a creature you can see attacks a target other than you that is within 5 feet of you, you can use your reaction to impose disadvantage on the attack roll.
 You must be wielding a shield.

--   **Superior Technique.** You learn one [[Maneuver]] of your choice from among those available to the [[Fighter#Battle Master]] archetype.
+-   **Superior Technique.** You learn one [[Maneuvers]] of your choice from among those available to the [[Fighter#Battle Master]] archetype.
 If a maneuver you use requires your target to make a saving throw to resist the maneuver's effects, the saving throw DC equals 8 + your proficiency bonus + your Strength or Dexterity modifier (your choice.)
     -   You gain one superiority die, which is a d6 (this die is added to any superiority dice you have from another source).
-This die is used to fuel your maneuvers.
+This die is used to fuel your [[Maneuvers]].
 A superiority die is expended when you use it.
 You regain your expended superiority dice when you finish a short or long rest.

 -   **Thrown Weapon Fighting.** You can draw a weapon that has the thrown property as part of the attack you make with the weapon.
     -   In addition, when you hit with a ranged attack using a thrown weapon, you gain a +2 bonus to the damage roll.